ParryPatel021/ImageLoading/README.md

 # Requirements to set up the project.
     1. Must have installed Android Studio Iguana | 2023.2.1 Patch 2 OR above.
     2. Have installed JDK version 1.8
+    3. Have installed Kotlin version 1.9.0
-    3. Project compile SDK is 34.
+    4. Project compile SDK is 34.
 So, make sure the API version 34 operating system is installed using Android Studio to build the project.

 # Fetch the project from this repository.